-But the changes of pain science wasn't always a linear process.
+But the changes of pain science wasn’t always a linear process.
 There were a lot of debate, experiments, and speculations that ping-ponged different theories and ideas.
-A new and “less wrong” may arise, but it won't be accepted the majority — not while in the dinosaur theory's shadow.
-While many manual therapists who are familiar with pain science have heard about Descartes' introduction to the Specificity theory and GCT, not many may be familiar with the process and the people who bridged both theories.
+A new and “less wrong” may arise, but it won’t be accepted the majority — not while in the dinosaur theory’s shadow.
+While many manual therapists who are familiar with pain science have heard about Descartes’ introduction to the specificity theory and gate control theory, not many may be familiar with the process and the people who bridged both theories.

-Not surprisingly, this is the least complicated of all theories of pain, which is still cherished by many clinicians today.
-Yet science has already moved on from the specificity theory since the early 20th century.
+This is the least complicated of all theories of pain, yet science has already moved on from this theory since the early 20th century.
 The tenet of this theory states “each somatosensory modality has a specific receptor and associated sensory fiber that is sensitive to one specific stimulus.”
 (1) In other words, there is a receptor that responds to a specific stimulus, such as temperature, touch, scent, or pain.
 For example, there is a fiber for the smell of an orange, one for a mango, one for a pineapple, etc.

 While much the pain treatment is heavily focused on the peripheral nervous system and other tissues during the 19th century, there was hardly consideration for the central nervous system.
 Never mind the psychosocial aspect of pain that science currently accepts since psychology and sociology were in their infancy in the last quarter of the 19th century.
 Even so, there were some case reports and experimental studies that gradually paved a new path to understanding pain and to move away from the Specificity theory of pain.